dotnet/docs/docs/visual-basic/language-reference/error-messages/no-accessible-main-method-with-an-appropriate-signature-was-found-in-name.md

 ---
-description: "Learn more about: BC30737: No accessible 'Main' method with an appropriate signature was found in '<name>"
+description: "Learn more about: BC30737: No accessible 'Main' method with an appropriate signature was found in '<name>'"
 title: "No accessible 'Main' method with an appropriate signature was found in '<name>'" ms.date: 07/20/2015
 f1_keywords: